go-outside-labs/web3-toolkit-sol/solidity_tldr.md

 B's code is executed with contract A's storage, msg.sender and msg.value
 ```

-* the contract can dynamically load code (storage) from a different address at runtime, while current address and balance still refer to the calling contract.
+* the contract can dynamically load code (storage) from a different address at runtime, while the current address and balance still refer to the calling contract.
 * when a contract is being created, the code is still empty. therefore, you should not call back into the contract under construction until the constuctor has finished executing.

 * you must keep two things in mind when using delegatecall: